approvals/ApprovalTests.cpp/doc/mdsource/CMakeIntegration.source.md

 include: inc_fetch_content_approvaltests_dependencies_cmakelists

+We have set `APPROVAL_TESTS_BUILD_THIRD_PARTY_CATCH2` to `ON`, so that CMake will use the copy of Catch2 that is included in the ApprovalTests.cpp repository.

 There are also options to enable use of ApprovalTests.cpp's copies of all other supported test frameworks except GoogleTest, including:

 * `APPROVAL_TESTS_BUILD_THIRD_PARTY_DOCTEST`
 * `APPROVAL_TESTS_BUILD_THIRD_PARTY_UT`

-Note the `GIT_TAG` value: CMake needs to know which revision to use.
+Note also the `GIT_TAG` value: This tells CMake which revision of ApprovalTests.cpp to use.
+The value can be a tag or a git commit ID.

-Note also that here we are using the copy of Catch2 that is included in the ApprovalTests.cpp repository.

 ### Make CMake clone ApprovalTests.cpp and Catch2